appianps/ps-plugin-appianrpa-Snippets/snippets-low-code/snippet-ibm-3270-library/README.md

   - Writes text at the location of the first character of the search string
   - Accepts offset for writing the text to the right of the label (x offset of len(pv!searchString)+1)
   - Case sensitive
-  - Errors if text is not found
+  - Designed to retry search 3 times, then exception if label not found (use IBM Find Text to check if text exists on screen as it handles nulls)